The Perfect 10 Days in Portugal Itinerary

 Day 3: Barrio Alto, Rossio Square, Carmo Convent

-- Begin your exploration of Lisbon’s historic neighborhoods by wandering through Bairro Alto.
+Start your day with a hearty breakfast at one of the charming cafes in the Bairro Alto neighborhood.
+Sip on Portuguese coffee and enjoy some fresh pastries.
+Begin your exploration of Lisbon’s historic neighborhoods by wandering through Bairro Alto.
 This bohemian district is known for its narrow streets, colorful graffiti, and vibrant nightlife scene.
 It’s a great place to soak up the local atmosphere.

-- Walk along Pink Street, named for the distinctive pink color of its pavement.
+Next, walk along Pink Street, named for the distinctive pink color of its pavement.
 But Pink Street is not just a street, it is also a bustling district in Lisbon, known for its vibrant nightlife and entertainment venues.
+Finally, end your morning with a walk downhill towards Rossio Square, one of Lisbon’s main squares.
+Admire the grandeur of the Rossio Train Station and the surrounding architecture.

-- Enjoy a traditional Portuguese lunch at a nearby restaurant or café.
-Consider trying dishes like “frango piri-piri” (spicy chicken) or “bacalhau à lagareiro” (oven-baked codfish).
+Start with a traditional Portuguese lunch at a nearby restaurant or cafĂ©.
+Consider trying dishes like “frango piri-piri” (spicy chicken) or “bacalhau Ă lagareiro” (oven-baked codfish).
+Then walk through Casa de Alentejo and marvel at the stunning architecture.

-- Visit the Carmo Convent (Convento da Ordem do Carmo), a hauntingly beautiful Gothic church that was partially destroyed during the 1755 earthquake.
+Next, visit the Carmo Convent (Convento da Ordem do Carmo), a hauntingly beautiful Gothic church that was partially destroyed during the 1755 earthquake.
 The ruins are now home to the Carmo Archaeological Museum, where you can explore archaeological artifacts and enjoy a unique view of the sky through the open roof. (visited in September 2023 and part of the structure was under construction).

-Late Afternoon:
+Late Afternoon

 Where to Stay in Lisbon